eMedical, our electronic health processing system, is used to process Australian immigration health examinations.

 This means you can only complete your health examinations before lodging your visa application if you:

 - hold a current valid passport; and

 - first use My Health Declarations service to obtain a health identifier (HAP ID).

 Finding an eMedical enabled clinic

-To find an electronic health processing clinic look for the eMedical logo next to the clinic's name in the panel physicians list.
+To find an electronic health processing clinic near you, look for the eMedical logo next to the clinic's name in the panel physicians list.

 For information about eMedical and your personal information, see eMedical and your personal information (54KB PDF).

 If you have lodged a paper visa application, make sure you take your Health Examination List (or other equivalent documentation from us) to the panel clinic.
 This will contain a HAP ID that the clinic can use to access your case in eMedical.

 If you have lodged a visa application online, take your referral letter (downloaded as part of the electronic visa application process) with you to the clinic.
 This contains a HAP ID that the clinic can use to access your case in eMedical.

 You will need the HAP ID number that you used when you completed your health examinations at an approved panel clinic or with the migration medical services provider.

 Complete the details requested and click on Logon.

-Note: Please make sure you enter the the same details as those entered in your visa application, or those entered in your My Health Declarations form.
+Note: Please make sure you enter the same details as those entered in your visa application, or those entered in your My Health Declarations form.

 Once you have successfully logged into eMedical Client, click on the Print Information Sheet button.
 This will display your eMedical Information Sheet letter in a new window.

 This means that your health case has not been submitted to the department yet.
 You may then need to follow up with your panel physician in relation to the progress of your health case.